top of page

 Life Without Photosynthesis: Could Alien Ecosystems Thrive Without Sunlight?

-When most people think about life, they think about sunlight.
+Europa When most people think about life, they think about sunlight.
 On Earth, nearly every ecosystem ultimately depends on photosynthesis.
 Plants capture energy from the Sun and convert it into chemical energy.
 That energy then flows through the entire food chain.
 But what if a planet had no sunlight at all?
 Could life still exist?
 The answer may be yes.
 And if that is true, the universe could be far more habitable than we often imagine.
-Photosynthesis Is Not the Only Path Photosyn
+Photosynthesis Is Not the Only Path P

 Entropy Rising